 Ahri, still half out of breath, picked herself up, ran towards Lauryn and hugged her.
-She didn't care that Lauryn had been scarred and beaten, she was her friend, through thick and thin. brought her in close she heard her gasp in pain, and Ahri tried to draw back, realizing that she was hurting her, but Lauryn grasped her tighter.
+She didn't care that Lauryn had been scarred and beaten, she was her friend through thick and thin.
+As she brought her in close she heard her gasp in pain, and Ahri tried to draw back, realizing that she was hurting her, but Lauryn grasped her tighter.

 "Don't let go, Ahri, it doesn't hurt at all.
 I thought that I would die with Merrick - that I would never see you again."
 Lauryn squeezed Ahri's hand and tried to look happy.
 "But I'm ok.
 Merrick is dead, and I'm with you.
 I'm glad things ended up this way..."